How Do Rice Cookers Work? ‘Rice, Water & Heat Sensors’

 Difference Between Cooking White Rice and Brown Rice

-The only difference between cooking brown rice vs white rice is the rice to water ratio.
+The only difference between cooking brown rice vs white rice is the rice-to-water ratio.

 Brown rice is a lot higher in fiber than its whiter counterpart because it’s made from unpolished whole-grain kernels that haven’t been stripped down during milling – with all their natural complex carbohydrates intact!